EricLeon/Real_Estate/README.md

 - Parsed the *distance to station* feature and created a new *walk time to station* feature.
 - Parsed the *minimum tenancy* feature to take out only the number of months; removing all excess information in this column.
 - Removed excess characters from the price fields and changed the data types.
+- Grouped the listings into *listing_type* based on the text contained in *title* (flat, studio, maisonette, shared).
+- Used the *postcode* feature to determine if the part of London played a part in monthly rent (North vs. East)
+- Calculated the bedroom/bathroom ratio for each listing.
+- Utilised the *available_from* date to see if moving in certain seasons would be more cost effective.
 - Created a new feature, *postcode* using the *title* feature.
 - Created multiple calculations in Tableau to aide in dashboard creation including:
 	* "Still on the market" (T/F),